-MLA research effort could focus on new, more effective and economically attractive adaptations to current pasture improvement and management regimes to control soil and soil
+MLA research effort could focus on new, more effective and economically attractive adaptations to current pasture improvement and management regimes to control soil and soil water pH through better control of water and nutrient fluxes.

 Determining how to maintain acidification below the critical load determined at a scale relevant to soil and climate characteristics will not be a trivial task and attention will need to be given to identification of priority areas.